Reviews

 Lively doesn’t charge a monthly maintenance fee, an account opening fee, or an account closing fee.
 And there’s no minimum balance necessary to open an account.

-If you already have an HSA, you can roll it over to a Lively HSA during the open enrollment period.
-The money you contribute can either be held in cash in an FDIC insured bank account (earning a very low-interest rate) or invested.
+The money you contribute can either be held in cash in an FDIC-insured bank account (up to $250,000) or invested.

-1. TD Ameritrade.
-You can invest through a self-directed brokerage account with TD Ameritrade.
+1. Schwab Health Savings Brokerage Account.
+You can invest through a self-directed brokerage account with Schwab.
 With this option, you’re getting full control of your investments, similar to how you would invest in a taxable brokerage.

 2. HSA Guided Portfolio through Deniver.
 For a .5% annual investment fee, you can choose from a portfolio of mutual funds that align with your risk tolerance.